linkerd/linkerd/linkerd/docs/interpreter.md

 retry | see [Namerd retry](#namerd-retry) | An object configuring retry backoffs for requests to Namerd. tls | no tls | Requests to Namerd will be made using TLS if this parameter is provided.
-It must be a [client TLS](#client-tls) object. failureThreshold | no failureThreshold | Sets the [failure threshold](#failure-threshold) used by Linkerd's threshold failure detector to gauge a Namerd instance's health initialWindowSizeKB | 1024 (1 MB) | Sets the [initial flow-control window size](https://http2.github.io/http2-spec/#InitialWindowSize) for the H2 client used by the intepreter
+It must be a [client TLS](#client-tls) object. failureThreshold | no failureThreshold | Sets the [failure threshold](#failure-threshold) used by Linkerd's threshold failure detector to gauge a Namerd instance's health initialStreamWindowSizeKB | 1024 (1 MB) | Sets the [initial flow-control window size](https://http2.github.io/http2-spec/#InitialWindowSize) for the H2 client used by the intepreter

 ## File-System